- Clinical science

 - Immediate notification of local health authorities and the CDC of any suspected cases of VHF

-- Strict isolation of infected patients and their contacts with infection control, disinfection, and sterilization measures
+- Strict isolation of infected patients and their contacts with disinfection and sterilization measures

 - Probable, suspected, or confirmed cases of VHFs are notifiable conditions to local and state health authorities, as well as the CDC National Notifiable Disease Surveillance System.